syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 * Using the `Offset` property with `RangePointerPosition` is custom.

 This ways allows to place the range pointer anywhere inside the gauge.
-First, set the [`RangePointerPosition`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularScale~RangePointerPosition.html) to custom, and then set the [`Offset`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~Offset.html) property for required position. `Offset' value should be from 0 to 1.
+First, set the [`RangePointerPosition`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularScale~RangePointerPosition.html) to custom, and then set the [`Offset`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~Offset.html) property for required position. `Offset` value should be from 0 to 1.

 {% tabs %}